ThatsTheEnd/LabviewPipelineSampleProject/README.md

 # LabviewPipelineSampleProject
 This repo contains the powershell scripts, VIs and azure YML file for a fully funcitonal pipeline on Azure DevOps.

+!!!The LabVIEW code in this repo is atm in version 2023, it will be ported down to 2020, but should actually run on anything that is supported by any of the packages below.
+The G-CLI will also asume LV2023 in powershell scripts for the moment!!!

 ## TL:DR
 This is an overview how this repo should help you along: